radicalray/brothers-training/README.md

  - WAMP
  - LAMP

+Create a database called ```brotherstraining``` and import the db schema from ```database/db_schema.sql```.
+You will need to create a member entry to be able to sign in.
+To do so, go to "For Local Administrators -> Register Administrator" to register an administrator.

 ### Database Config

 Database config files live in ```includes/psl-config.php```.
 Please update accordingly depending on working in local/production environment.